-The first time the country celebrated National Cerebral Palsy Awareness Day was just two years ago on March 25th of 2013.
-What you may not know is that the entire month of March is National Cerebral Palsy Awareness Month!
+The first time the country celebrated National Cerebral Palsy Awareness Day was on March 25th of 2013.
+What you may not know is that the entire month of March is also National Cerebral Palsy Awareness Month!

 National Cerebral Palsy Awareness Day was created due to the combined efforts of Reaching for the Stars and senators Johnny Isakson (R-Ga.) and Bob Casey (D-Penn.), who introduced this resolution to the 112th Congress back in 2013.

 Cerebral palsy (CP) refers to the existence of a problem with movement and posture that occur because of abnormalities within the brain.
 These abnormalities make it very difficult for patients to perform certain activities and are the most common cause of motor disorders in children in addition to being the second most common disability.